-- the interception is necessary to identify, isolate or prevent "any harmful" unauthorized use of, "any" interference with, or "any" damage to the systems or networks or data, and that measures are in place to ensure that only information that is essential for these purposes will be used or retained (the words within quotation marks are in sections 273.8(1), (2) and (3) of C-55, but not in the corresponding sections in C-42); - the information cannot be reasonably obtained by other means; and - measures are in place to protect Canadians' privacy in the use or retention of the information.
+- the interception is necessary to identify, isolate or prevent (a) "any harmful" unauthorized use of, "any" interference with, or "any" damage to the systems or networks, or (b) damage to the data, and that measures are in place to ensure that only information that is essential for these purposes will be used or retained (the words within quotation marks are in sections 273.8(1), (2) and (3) of Bill C-7, as well as in Bill C-55, but were not in the corresponding sections in Bill C-42); - the information cannot be reasonably obtained by other means; and - measures are in place to protect Canadians' privacy in the use or retention of the information.

 According to section 273.8(4), authorizations may contain conditions to protect the privacy of Canadians.
-While C-42 mentioned information "derived from" private communications, C-55 says "contained in."
+While Bill C-42 mentioned information "derived from" private communications, Bill C-7, like Bill C-55, says "contained in."
 Authorizations or renewals are for periods not exceeding one year.
 Part VI of the Criminal Code, which otherwise prohibits the interception of private communications occurring within Canada, does not apply.
 In addition, according to section 273.8(9), government officials are not civilly liable for improper disclosure or use of intercepted information under section 18 of the Crown Liability and Proceedings Act.
-However, compared to C-42, C-55 adds the following words to section 273.8(9)(a) after the word "section": "if the use or disclosure of the communication is reasonably necessary to identify, isolate, or prevent any harmful unauthorized use of, any interference with or any damage to the systems or networks or the data they contain."
-In section 273.8(9)(b), after the word "disclosure," the words "under this section," found in the C-42 version have been omitted.

-Some amendments to the National Defence Act were also made in Bill C-36, the Anti-terrorism Act.
-Thus, clause 77 also adds new section 273.9 to the Act (see clause 122 in C-42).
-The new section indicates the duties of the Commissioner of the Communications

-Security Establishment (CSE) with regard to the interception of communications originating from, directed to, or transiting through departmental or military computer systems and networks.
-The Commissioner of the CSE has jurisdiction to: review the activities of the department and the Forces to ensure compliance with the law; undertake an investigation in response to a complaint; and inform the Minister of National Defence and, if appropriate, the Attorney General if any activity of the department or the Forces does not appear to be in compliance with the law.
-However, compared to C-42 (clause 122), the wording of section 273.9(a) is different in C-55.
-This does not change the meaning of the provision.
-It states that one of the duties is to review activities "carried out under an authorization issued under that section," while C-42 referred to activities "of the Department and the Canadian Forces."
-However, C-55 does add to the section the words "and to report annually to the Minister on the review."
+During the 1st session of the 37th Parliament, some amendments to the National Defence Act were also made in Bill C-36, the Anti-terrorism Act.
+Thus, clause 78 also adds new section 273.9 to the Act.
+The new section indicates the duties of the Commissioner of the Communications Security Establishment (CSE) with regard to the interception of communications originating from, directed to, or transiting through departmental or military computer systems and networks.
+The Commissioner of the CSE has jurisdiction to: review the activities of the department and the Forces to ensure compliance with the law, and to report annually to the Minister on the review; undertake an investigation in response to a complaint; and inform the Minister of National Defence and, if appropriate, the Attorney General if any activity of the department or the Forces does not appear to be in compliance with the law.